“Beauty exists everywhere”

 (Includes Jean Paul Gaultier‘s ensemble that he wore when hosting the MTV Europe Music Awards in Paris in 1995.
 Section also features a variety of creative costume sketches designed by Gaultier for movies, including many of Pedro Almodovar’s films (most recently “The Skin I Live In”)

-One of the highlights of the show for us was seeing the infamous “cone bra” Body Corsets worn by Madonna in her 1990 Blond Ambition World Tour – quite a contrast to the “very first cone bar” (pictured below) worn by Jean Paul Gaultier’s teddy bear, Nana 🙂
+One of the highlights of the show for us was seeing the infamous “cone bra” Body Corsets worn by Madonna in her 1990 Blond Ambition World Tour.
+It was quite a contrast to the “very first cone bar” (pictured below) worn by Jean Paul Gaultier’s teddy bear, Nana 🙂

 Other stars who have worn Gaultier’s signature corsets, include Grace Jones, Dita Von Teese and Kylie Minogue.